Rui Costa (footballer, born 1996): Santa Clara

 Costa joined C.D.
 Santa Clara on a two-and-a-half-year deal on 1 February 2021.
 He scored his first top-tier goal on 5 March to equalise in a 2–1 loss at eventual champions Sporting CP, and netted two more in a 5–1 home defeat of C.D.
 Nacional on 11 April, as the Azorean club finished a best-ever sixth and qualified for the UEFA Europa Conference League.

 On 12 August 2021, Costa scored the only goal as Santa Clara won away at NK Olimpija Ljubljana in the second leg of their European third qualifying round.
 The following 26 January, in the team's first-ever Taça da Liga semi-final, he was sent off for handball, conceding a penalty kick from which Pablo Sarabia scored in Sporting's 2–1 victory in Leiria.

 Later career

 Costa moved to second-tier S.C.
 Farense on 1 September 2022.
+Even though mainly a substitute, he scored nine times in his debut campaign, helping to promotion as runners-up.

+On 27 June 2024, Costa signed for Kazakhstan Premier League side FC Tobol.
+In the following transfer window, he returned to his previous club on a contract until June 2026.